c-zhuo/easycanvas/README.md

         ty: function () {
             // you can return the value from functions to create animation. return new Date().getTime() % 1000 / 50;
-            // other props can be functions as well, e.g. img/zIndex/visible },
+        },

         // EasyCanvas also prepare some animation-functions, like pendulum